-However, consider the Good Samaritan experiment (Darley & Batson, 1973).
-Many who held deep rooted moral convictions grounded in religious belief about the importance of helping, and who were on their way to give a talk on that very subject matter, stepped over a man apparently having a heart attack if they were in a hurry.
+However, consider the Good Samaritan experiment (Darley and Batson 1973).
+Many who held deep-rooted moral convictions grounded in religious belief about the importance of helping, and who were on their way to give a talk on that very subject matter, stepped over a man apparently having a heart attack if they were in a hurry.
 Compare this to experiments on the bystander effect, such as where subjects were unknowingly surrounded by confederates and then the room filled with smoke.
-When the confederates did not move, often nor did the subject (Latane & Darley, 1968).
-Non-moral reasons, such as social pressure, the desire to conform and the like, are very powerful.
+When the confederates did not move, often the subject did not move either (Latane and Darley 1968).
+Non-moral reasons, such as social pressure, the desire to conform, and the like, are very powerful.
 Given that social norms tend to combine various types of reasons to motivate, they seem more, rather than less, likely to produce the right kinds of behaviour.

-Yet one might further object, still, wouldn't it be better if citizens did act out of the right reasons?
+Yet one might further object: still, wouldn't it be better if citizens did act out of the right reasons?
 At first glance, inculcating social norms in a society may not seem as satisfying as ensuring that all citizens are virtuous, acting out of the right reasons and in the right ways.
 An easy response is that the fully virtuous society doesn't seem concordant with facts about human psychology.
 But there may be another way to defend inculcating social norms as an attractive basis for a liberal egalitarian society.
-We follow the norms that our groups deem authoritative and these norms can come to form a part of our identity and sense of belonging (see, for instance, Lessig, 1996).
-To internalise the liberal and egalitarian norms -and to know others who are like us do the same -- could be a promising way to shape a liberal society, if not one focused on individual dispositions but rather on a collective ethos.
-Take Cristina Bichierri's evocative description of the role of norms as: "the language a society speaks, the embodiment of its values and collective desires...the common practices that hold human groups together" (2005, p.ix).
+We follow the norms that our groups deem authoritative, and these norms can come to form a part of our identity and sense of belonging (see e.g. Lessig, 1996).
+To internalize the liberal and egalitarian norms-and to know that others who are like us do the same-could be a promising way to shape a liberal society, if not one focused on individual dispositions but rather on a collective ethos.
+Take Cristina Bichierri's evocative description of the role of norms as 'the language a society speaks, the embodiment of its values and collective desires [...] the common practices that hold human groups together' (2005: ix).

-5. Reforming civic education
+42.6 Reforming civic education